 It's important to consider all of the various types of patent claims and choose the correct one for your business and your specific situation in order to ensure that you can proceed through the process as efficiently as possible and end up with the most commercially relevant protection for your product.

-If the individual components can be distinguished and patented, that is likely to provide more protection than a kit claim.
-Determining the distinguishability of the individual components is a complex legal process, however, with no easy answers.
+If the individual components can be distinguished and patented, you will likely receive fuller protections than would be provided by a kit claim.
+Determining the distinguishability of the individual components is a complex legal process, however, with few easy answers.

-There are also other complications with kit claims.
+There are also other complications with kit claims that must be considered.
 For example, the USPTO may reject or restrict your claim if it finds that you have included multiple components in a single claim that are all patentable for different reasons.
 In that case, USPTO might insist on segregating the kit claims from the component claims.
 This can become very complex and raise questions as to whether the entire scope of your invention is protected by whatever combination of patents is ultimately issued.
 Some experts also believe that individual component claims are broader in scope than kit claims.

-In the end, kit claims are neither better, nor worse than component claims.
-Instead, it is critical that each be used appropriately to the specific circumstances in any given situation.
+In the end, kit claims are neither better nor worse than component claims.
+Instead, it is critical that each is used appropriately to the specific circumstances in any given situation.

 When to Use a Method Claim Instead of a Kit Claim